Siddharth294/Siddharth294/README.md

  👋 **Hi**, I’m @Siddharth294
-   I have a deep interrst in how does Large Language Model works and that has led me here
+   I have a deep interest in how does Large Language Model works and that has led me here

   🔥**Current focus**
  - Machine Learning